 Since the handover, an election committee composed of representatives from Hong Kong’s main professional sectors [PDF] has selected chief executives.
 Today, these 1,200 members come from a range of societal groupings: the industrial, commercial, and financial sectors; other professional sectors, including higher education and engineering; labor, social service, and religious groups; and Hong Kong political bodies.
-All changes to political processes have to be approved by the Hong Kong government and the National People’s Congress, the PRC’s legislative body.
+All changes to political processes have to be approved by the Hong Kong government and China’s National People’s Congress.

 Some analysts say China’s repeated decision to put off further political reforms, including a national vote for chief executive, indicate that Beijing will drag its feet indefinitely.
 In the most recent election, only candidates vetted by a nominating committee chosen by Beijing were allowed to run.
 Carrie Lam, viewed as an establishment candidate, won the 2017 race, becoming Hong Kong’s first female chief executive.

 Beijing increased its efforts to rein in political dissent following massive protests in 2014, known as the Umbrella Movement, and the electoral victories of pro-democracy factions in 2016.
 Later that year, a controversy erupted when several new legislators modified their oaths of office while being sworn in, prompting Beijing to intervene in local court proceedings and pass a new interpretation of Hong Kong’s Basic Law that outlined consequences for legislators who deviated from the oath.
 Ultimately, six legislators were disqualified.

 In recent years, mainland officials have also used Hong Kong media to push Beijing’s narrative and clamp down on critical voices.
 Sino United Publishing, a company reportedly owned by the Chinese government, controls as much as 70 percent of the local market.
 Mysterious disappearances of a handful of Hong Kong booksellers, media executives, and a Chinese billionaire have heightened concerns about Beijing’s creeping control over Hong Kong.